 Neil was grieving too, of course.
 It was difficult for him to forget the struggles Paige had gone through.
 He felt that as a father and a man he should have been able to protect her from the suffering somehow.
 He said later that at one point he didn’t even want to live anymore.
 He felt like he didn’t know anyone who had gone through what we had, but then God showed him that He did—He had watched His Child suffer and die also.
 God was so faithful to comfort Neil and gently remind him that his wife and son needed him.
 And he, too, was determined not to give up.

 A long year of doing what needed to be done and trying to stay strong followed Paige’s death.
 Neil and I did our best to be there for each other, and he was wonderful about protecting our hurting little family.
 We continued teaching Tyler about Jesus and how much He loves us.
 It was a quiet, dark time, but we knew God was there, and He was faithful to carry us through.

 In the years since, God has continued to be with us and has brought joy back into our lives.
 He added another daughter to our family, and Hope is just as beautiful and feisty as her sister was.
-Tyler and Hope have both given their hearts to Jesus, and we all look forward to seeing Paige in Heaven someday.
+We all look forward to seeing Paige in Heaven someday.
 I’m so grateful for my wonderful Christian husband, three beautiful children, and a personal relationship with a loving God.
 What more could I ask for?